-The Turks and Caicos Islands is a country of eight major islands and numerous uninhabited cays located 575 miles south of Miami.
+The Turks and Caicos Islands is a country rich in history, it consist of eight major islands and numerous uninhabited cays located 575 miles south of Miami.

 Locals claim that the Islands were the first landfall of Columbus in 1492.
 Some argue for Grand Turk, where a monument casts the claim in stone.

 The arrival of Europeans spelled the end for the Taínos, who had either been forced into slavery or had succumbed to European-borne diseases by the mid-16th century.